 - Module-Level (Private): Makes a variable accessible from all the procedures in a module.

 - Module-Level (Public): Makes a variable accessible from all the procedures in all the modules.

 The default scope of a variable is the procedure (Procedure-Level) in which that variable is declared.

 But let me share something from the real world with you.

-I work from a co-working space and the place where I sit is on the first floor in the three-floor building and I mostly sit on the same seat every day.
+I work from a co-working space and the place where I sit is on the first floor in the three-floor building I mostly sit on the same seat every day.
 So if you declare a variable with the procedure-level scope you can only use it in the same procedure.
 Just like I sit on the same seat on the same floor every day.
 But let me tell you more: Even though I sit on the first floor, I can use any seat on other floors too.
 And in the below snapshot, we have declared the variable “myName” at the top of the module using the keyword Private before starting any procedure and I have used it in all three codes.
-Think of this module as a building where you have different floors (Procedures) and as you have already declared the variable at the starting of the module you can use any of the procedures in that module.
+Think of this module as a building where you have different floors (Procedures) and as you have already declared the variable at the start of the module you can use any of the procedures in that module.
 It is called Private Module-level Scope.
-Now here’s the last thing: My office has branches in different cities all over the country and if I go there I can go to those offices and use any of the seats if I want.
-So if you have different modules in your workbook you can use a variable in all those modules by declaring it as Public.
+Now here’s the last thing: My office has branches in different cities all over the country and if I go there, I can go to those offices and use any of the seats if I want.
+So, if you have different modules in your workbook, you can use a variable in all those modules by declaring it as Public.